 What If I’m Not Sure?

-Even if the copyright notice isn’t on the work, even if it isn’t published, and even if it looks “old,” it still may be copyrighted.
+Even if the copyright notice isn’t on the work, isn’t published, or even looks “old,” it still may be copyrighted.
 If you aren’t sure about whether a work is copyrighted or if your use is fair use, the best thing to do is ask permission from the copyright holder.
 Write a letter or send an email to the copyright holder, and be sure to include:

 - Where the content will appear; what kind of publication or use.
 State whether your use is commercial (with the intent to make a profit), non-profit, or educational.